diogoalexandrefranco/cl-strings/README.md

 ```

 #### (split string &optional separator &key (ignore-case nil))
 split returns a list made up of *string* parts, delimited by *separator*. *separator* can be a char or any string.
 It defaults to a space.
+Note: Two consecutive separators will be seen as
+if there was an empty string between them.
 ```lisp
 (split "this, is, crazy" ", ") ; ("this" "is" "crazy")
 ```